threatjammer/markdown-tutorials/how-to-configure-fail2ban-in-ubuntu.md

 ## Configure the ThreatJammer action

-The Fail2Ban action is file you can find in this [gist file](https://gist.github.com/diegoparrilla/d1869ef58ce3bf551ddfd977283e0c9d).
-The file must be placed in the `/etc/fail2ban/action.d` directory.
-You can run this command from the directory where the file should be located to download it:
+You can find the Fail2Ban action file in this [gist file](https://gist.github.com/diegoparrilla/d1869ef58ce3bf551ddfd977283e0c9d).
+You must place this file in the `/etc/fail2ban/action.d` directory.
+You can run this command from this directory to download it:

 ```bash
 curl https://gist.githubusercontent.com/diegoparrilla/d1869ef58ce3bf551ddfd977283e0c9d/raw/fea2a75160ecc6d270f861bbe04371803c019afb/threatjammer.com --output threatjammer.conf